stripe/stripe-python/README.md

     go get -u github.com/stripe/stripe-mock
     stripe-mock

+Install [pipenv][pipenv], then install all dependencies for the project:

+    pipenv install --dev

+Run all tests on all supported Python versions:

+    make test

-  Run all tests (modify `-e` according to your Python target):
+Run all tests for a specific Python version (modify `-e` according to your Python target):

-    tox -e py27
+    pipenv run tox -e py27

 Run all tests in a single file: